 There is a Yin-Yang thing going on with these two fascinating women.

 The gorgeous Rosanna Schiaffino is completely bewitching as Aura, and the older and formidable Sarah Ferrati carries a mysterious air as the widow Consuelo.
 The words witch or witchcraft are never even mentioned and there are no overtly obvious occult tropes, but there is plenty of subtle witchiness to be found.
 The Witch manages to cast a spell through it’s convincing performances and gothic atmosphere.
 There are a couple of points that lead us to suspect this film had an effect on Dario Argento’s work on Suspiria.
-One devil in the details are the curtains in Consuelo’s suite which happen to be the exact same ones Jessica Harper can be seen hiding behind while observing the witches in the secret passage near the end of Suspiria.
-Also, the dubbed English voice of Consuelo sounds, at times, remarkably like the voice of Helena Markos – Mater Suspiriorum.
+Fun Fact: One devil in the details are the curtains in Consuelo’s suite which happen to be the exact same ones Jessica Harper can be seen hiding behind while observing the witches in the secret passage near the end of 1977’s Suspiria.
+Also, the dubbed English voice of Consuelo sounds, at times, remarkably like the voice of Helena Markos – Mater Suspiriorum in the original Suspiria.

 Sarah Ferrati casts a deadly spell in “The Witch”, 1966